marioisbeck/miekeandmario/README.md

 The description is lagging a bit behind, but I will provide a useful description to built your own wedding website based of this, or use the concepts explained to add your own DNS forwarding for your custom github pages webste.

+## ToDo

+1. Add section to contact Jiske, Julian, and Nina for speeches, performances, and co.
+2. translate into german and dutch
+3. ...

 ## HTML Template

 generated from: